• Home

 Things to Do Before You Arrive

-• Book Hotels – Accommodation in Kyoto can book up quickly, especially during peak season (spring and autumn).
+• Book Hotels – Accommodation in Kyoto can be booked up quickly, especially during peak season (spring and autumn).
 Search for accommodation in Kyoto through Booking.com to take advantage of their Best Price Guarantee.

 • Get a Japan Rail Pass – Japan Rail is the best way to get to/from Kyoto.
 You need to purchase your JR Pass online before you arrive in Japan.